maim-lain/schooloflust/patreonpatch.md

 <br>
 <br>

-### Old bug:
+#### Natalie bug:
-- In an old version of my patch there was a bug with the Hypno Natalie #6 scene animation.
+- In an old version of my patch (before June 13th) there was a bug with the Hypno Natalie #6 scene animation.
 Use [the fix from this post](https://f95zone.com/threads/school-of-lust-v0-21c-boner-games.6555/page-47#post-796601) to fix it.
 The current download already includes this fix.